Free Will in Ancient Thought

 27. This way of looking at things produces yet another notion of the will: the impressions the will assents to, or refuses to endorse, as in Stoicism, are all impressions of reason.
 But there is a crucial distinction between these impressions.
 Some are just the reflection of our grasp on, or our understanding of, our insight into reality, whereas others are the result of our rationalization of our nonrational desires.
 Plotinus calls the state of the soul in which we have such pure rational impressions “intellectualization” (VI.8[.5.35]).
 We shall return to Plotinus later in detail.
 What is of interest here is that Plotinus's view would make it intelligible how reason would not simply fall silent and cave in to a nonrational desire but would, as the notion of a will requires, actively endorse it by assenting to an impression which is due to rationalization of the desire or the corresponding impulsive impression.

-The first is the one Frede outlines in 18 and 21.
-The general idea is that the will is "the ability and disposition to do things by assenting to impressions [or more strictly in according with the schema: "choosing to assent to impressions"], whether they have their origin in reason or in the nonrational part of the soul and whether they are reasonable or unreasonable."
+There is the general notion Frede outlines in 18.
+It is that the will is "the ability and disposition to do things by assenting to impressions, whether they have their origin in reason or in the nonrational part of the soul and whether they are reasonable or unreasonable."

-Further, Frede seems to think there are two ways to make this general idea of the will more specific.
+Frede gives two examples that make this notion more specific.
+Each adds an understanding of "rationalization."
 The first is the Origen view.
-The second is the Evagrius Ponticus/Plotinus view.
+The second is the Evagrius Ponticus view.
 These views are different because they give different explanations for what happens when reason assents to an impulsive impression from one of the nonrational parts of the soul.

-"[T]he impressions the will assents to, or refuses to endorse, as in Stoicism, are all impressions of reason.
-But [on this notion of the will] there is a crucial distinction between these impressions.
+Now "there is a crucial distinction between these [impulsive] impressions [to which reason assents].
 Some are just the reflection of our grasp on, or our understanding of, our insight into reality, whereas others are the result of our rationalization of our nonrational desires."

 28. The world of later antiquity is populated not only by all the things we can see and touch but also by myriads of transparent and intangible beings or even incorporeal beings—in short, daemons of various kinds.
 They are not necessarily rational beings, but especially if they are, they might take an interest in us, as we might take an interest in them.
 For, given their mobility or their form of presence or just their sheer power of mind, they do, or easily can, know lots of things hidden from us.
 They can also be extremely powerful; given their knowledge of how the physical world works, they can manipulate nature.
 Some of them are good and benevolent; these are angels.
 Others are downright evil and malevolent.
 These daemonic beings may or may not have any direct power over our intellect, as our intellect (nous) is not part of nature or at least not subject to natural necessity.
 But, thanks to their knowledge of how nature works, they do have power over our bodies.
 And since in late antiquity one more and more comes to think that the state of the nonrational part of our souls not only to some extent depends on one's bodily state but is even more or less a function of it, these daemons also have considerable power over the nonrational part of the soul.
 They can induce in you nonrational impressions and desires.
 These are the temptations of the devil.
 If your reason works in such a way that it follows these desires, for instance, by rationalizing them, they can also in this way manipulate your reason.
 And they are extremely good at this, because your mind or your soul is an open book to them.